dylandreimerink/gobpfld/README.md

 ## Features

-* Load pre-compiled eBPF programs from ELF files (see elf package)
+* Load pre-compiled eBPF programs from ELF files (see LoadProgramFromELF)
 * Decode eBPF bytecode (see BPFProgram.DecodeToReader and ebpf.Decode)
 * Encode eBPF instructions into bytecode (see ebpf.Encode)
 * Loading eBPF maps into the kernel (see BPFMap.Load)